sourishkrout/nodevoto/README.md

-# Node.js' Emoji.voto
+# Node.js' Gif.voto

 [![Build Status](https://travis-ci.org/sourishkrout/nodevoto.svg?branch=master)](https://travis-ci.org/sourishkrout/nodevoto)

-A microservice application that allows users to vote for their favorite emoji, and tracks votes received on a leaderboard.
-May the best emoji win.
+A microservice application that allows users to vote for their favorite gif, and tracks votes received on a leaderboard.
+May the best gif win.

 The application is composed of the following 3 services:

 * [nodevoto-web](services/nodevoto-web/): Web frontend and REST API
-* [nodevoto-emoji](services/nodevoto-emoji/): gRPC API for finding and listing emoji
+* [nodevoto-gif](services/nodevoto-gif/): gRPC API for finding and listing gif
 * [nodevoto-voting](services/nodevoto-voting/): gRPC API for voting and leaderboard

 ![Nodevoto Topology](assets/emojivoto-topology.png "Emojivoto Topology")